Bulgarian Navy: Ships

 The list does not include vessels assigned to the border police.
 The Bulgarian Navy has inherited the Soviet tradition of "board numbers" (бордови номер), which means that unlike pennant numbers and hull classification symbols, they do not identify uniquely a vessel during its lifetime – for example, a ship can change numbers when it's transferred to another unit, and new ships reuse the numbers of old ones in the same unit.

 In November 2020, the Bulgarian Ministry of Defense signed a contract with Lürssen Germany to build two multi mission patrol vessels for the Bulgarian Navy.
-The ships are to be built by the Bulgarian MTG Dolphin shipyard in Varna and delivered in 2025 and 2026 with the 984M lev (approximately €503M) price also including training.
+The ships are to be built by the Bulgarian MTG Dolphin shipyard in Varna and delivered in 2025 and 2026 with the €503M price also including training.
 Based on Darussalam-class offshore patrol vessel the ships will be armed with an OTO Melara 76 mm, RBS 15, MICA VL, Rheinmetall Oerlikon Millennium, Multi Ammunition Softkill System and Leonardo A.244/S torpedoes.
 The first ship, Hrabri, was launched on August 4, 2023.
 The second ship, Smeli, was launched on December 12, 2024.